laraxot/module_xot_fila4/docs/getting-started.md

 > Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
 Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
 > Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
 Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
 > Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
 Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/project_docs/collections/) to learn more.
 > Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
 Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
 > Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
 Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
 > Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
 Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/project_docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/project_docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/project_docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/project_docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/project_docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.
-> Tip: This configuration file is also where you’ll define any "collections" (for example, a collection of the contributors to your site, or a collection of blog posts).
-Check out the official [Jigsaw documentation](https://jigsaw.tighten.co/docs/collections/) to learn more.